ruby-cube/rue/packages/signals/README.md

 $set(position$().x$, 1);
 ```

-Note that setting the value of `position$` above requires again manually indicating nested reactive properties.
-This differs from Vue’s approach, which thoughtfully auto-applies nested reactivity when setting a reactive reference’s value (based on whether it was initiated with deep or shallow reactivity).
-While it’s theoretically possible to implement something similar for selective nested reactivity, the performance cost is currently suspected to be not worth it.
+Note that when working with selective nested reactivity, setting the value of `position$` above requires manually indicating nested reactive properties.
+This differs from the auto-nested-reactivity that happens when setting a the value of a Vue ref or a [signalized signal](#signalizeobject-1) in this library.

 ```tsx
 // preserves nested reactivity